1. What’s your story? Where are you from?

 11. Now, tell us a little more about you as a person: what is your favourite food?

 I’m a really happy person.
 I am a dreamer and I really enjoy being an illustrator.
 I love French food of course but I have a sweet tooth and enjoy a big breakfast with pancakes maple syrup and fresh fruits!
 I am not into sports but I really enjoy ice skating.
 Especially on frozen lakes!

 12. Favourite book?

 I used to love to read Haruki Murakami.

 I read a lot of children’s books!
 Even though is mostly for the illustrations.

 13. Favourite genre of music?

 Mostly folk and instrumental music.
-It helps me being creative.
+It helps me be creative.